leonardwohl/Second-Brew/README.md

 ### Potion of Waking
 * Corrupted from the Potion of Sleeping
 * Wakes mobs up
-* Wakes players up at their bed,
+* Wakes players up at their bed
 ### Gooey Potion
 * Brewed with honey bottles
 * Cures Poison